About our Collaborators

 "It's essential that service providers understand that transracial adoption intersects with so many other issues in our society, especially the conjunction of race and power relations (i.e economic class, religion, nationality/citizenship).
 Understanding this will help to better understand the multi-faceted layers of complexity of transracial adoptees."

-Andrea Brubaker, MSW, LISW is a Foster Adopt Minnesota HELP Program Specialist and PACC alumni.
-She is a creator and facilitator of PACC’s sessions on Attachment, Grief and Loss, Trauma, and Adult Adoptees.
+Andrea Brubaker, MSW, LISW is the Foster Adopt Minnesota HELP Program Manager, and PACC alumni.
+She is a creator and facilitator of PACC’s sessions on Attachment, Grief and Loss; Trauma and Challenging Behavior; and Adult Adoptees.

 "As an adoption professional, I speak on a daily basis to myriad community members such as child welfare workers, teachers, therapists, doctors, and psychiatric and school social workers about the unique needs of this population.
 Among those professionals, there is a growing recognition that they require their own specific training to support the needs of these children and their families to better serve this community that touches so many."